petermsouzajr/qa-shadow-report/README.md

 `npm install --save-dev mochawesome mochawesome-merge`

-- **Google Spreadsheet URL:** Place the sheet's URL directly in an environment variable: `https://docs.google.com/spreadsheets/d/1Y8tQWmo3oSB3zIlr1mySs/edit?gid=160#gid=19160`.
+- **Google Spreadsheet URL:** Place the sheet's URL directly in an environment variable: `https://docs.google.com/spreadsheets/d/YOUR_SHEET_ID/edit#gid=0` (replace `YOUR_SHEET_ID` with your actual Google Sheet ID).
 - **Service Account Credentials for Google Sheets:** Follow the detailed guide from `node-google-spreadsheet` they have a great document describing Google Service Accounts [node-google-spreadshee: Google Service Account](https://theoephraim.github.io/node-google-spreadsheet/#/guides/authentication?id=authentication-methods) to set up and safely store your credentials. update `shadowReportConfig.*` (`js`, or `ts`) with the path to these credentials.
 Use `.gitignore` to secure your credentials within your project.
-Allow your service account to Edit the Google Sheet by sharing the google sheet with the service account emial address as an Editor.
+Allow your service account to Edit the Google Sheet by sharing the google sheet with the service account email address as an Editor.
 - **qa-shadow-report configuration file:** Usually installed by the setup wizard in the root of your Cypress project, named: `shadowReportConfig.*` (`js`, or `ts`).

   - `teamNames`: An array of identifiers representing different teams within your organization that may use or contribute to the testing process.